Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 After first giving in, Riku eventually learned to wield the darkness within without letting it control him, granting him many potent attacks and an inherent resistance to manipulation.
 At times, his strength is further enhanced through possession by Ansem.
 Riku also uses magic similar to Sora, though it's seen less often.

 Riku was originally intended to be the Keyblade's successor, but it passed to Sora when Riku gave into darkness.
 Likewise, Organization XIII initially had their sights set on him to be their vessel, and later altered their goal to Sora.
-You could argue that Riku being first choice shows his greater strength, though some would counter by citing his initial succumb to darkness.
+You could argue that Riku being the first choice shows his greater strength, though some would counter by citing his initial succumb to darkness.

 - Defeated Tidus, Wakka, and Selphie